-In the third blog of our how-to series, we’ll look at how you can reduce Teams sprawl without restricting users’ ability to contribute, using ShareGate’s Teams management module.
+In the third blog of our how-to series, we’ll look at how you can reduce Teams sprawl without restricting users’ ability to contribute, using ShareGate’s Teams management tools.

 How to prevent Teams sprawl

-Sadly, in your case, that’s not what you want, because not only would that affect user adoption of Teams but it could also lead to another potential issue – shadow IT.
+Sadly, in your case, that’s not what you want.
+Not only would that affect Teams user adoption, but it could also lead to another potential issue – shadow IT.
 Preventing team or group creation altogether might seem like a viable solution, but along with dealing with shadow IT, you’ll still be left to figure out a solution to manage teams and groups that are no longer in use.

 Let’s look at how most of you currently deal with inactive teams and groups using Microsoft’s tools.